Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Experiments

 \subsection{Baseline Comparison}

 \emph{Semantic Segmentation and Generation:} For semantic segmentation on CelebAMask-HQ, DML-CSR~\cite{zheng2022decoupled} and SegFace~\cite{narayan2025segface} are adopted as baselines.
 On COCO-Stuff, DeeplabV2~\cite{caesar2018coco}, MaskFormer~\cite{cheng2021per}, and SegFormer~\cite{xie2021segformer} serve as representative methods.
-For semantic image synthesis, the evaluation includes pix2pixHD~\cite{wang2018high}, SPADE~\cite{park2019semantic}, SC-GAN~\cite{wang2021image}, BBDM~\cite{li2023bbdm}, SDM~\cite{wang2022semantic}, SCDM~\cite{ko2024stochastic}, and SCP-Diff~\cite{gao2024scp}.
-As a unified model capable of both segmentation and synthesis, SemFlow~\cite{wang2024semflow} is also evaluated.
+For semantic image synthesis, the evaluation includes pix2pixHD~\cite{wang2018high}, SPADE~\cite{park2019semantic}, SC-GAN~\cite{wang2021image}, BBDM~\cite{li2023bbdm}, ControlNet~\cite{zhang2023adding}, SDM~\cite{wang2022semantic}, SCDM~\cite{ko2024stochastic}, and SCP-Diff~\cite{gao2024scp}.
+SemFlow~\cite{wang2024semflow}, a prior model aiming to unify both segmentation and synthesis, is also evaluated.
 Since official checkpoints and semantic segmentation evaluation scripts for SemFlow were not publicly available, the model was retrained and results were recomputed.
-The scripts and checkpoints are included in SymmFlow's repository. \emph{Classification:} For the classification task on CIFAR-10, the proposed model is compared to the Diffusion Classifier~\cite{li2023your}.
+The scripts are included in SymmFlow's repository for reproducibility. \emph{Classification:} For the classification task on CIFAR-10, the proposed model is compared to the Diffusion Classifier~\cite{li2023your}.
 Additionally, the quality of the generated images is assessed by benchmarking against a standard FM setup.